So what exactly is the Spring Challenge?

 Check the gear list and make sure you have or can source to equipment required for the event.
-Some years you also need a support crew, 1-2 people who can drive a vehicle around the course area meeting you at various points to resupply and change equipment - but this depends on the course design and location, some years the event is 'self-supported', where you don't require a support crew.
+You also need a support crew, 1-2 people who can drive a vehicle around the course area meeting you at various points to resupply and change equipment - but this depends on the course design and location, some years the event is 'self-supported', where you don't require a support crew.

 Okay, you've entered, great!

 It's time to get into some training and plan your event.
 It pays to book accommodation and sort your logistics sooner than later, it's school holidays so things book up fast.
 Sign up a support crew and get into some adventures.
 For most of the Spring Challenge women the road to the event is in fact more beneficial and significant than the event itself, so make sure you enjoy the journey.

 the event ...